inside.ewu.edu

 Pre-requisites: ENGL 201 or permission of instructor.

-The course explores the ways men and women have lived in and thought about their natural environment in the United States.
-It begins with the colonists who thought of the wilderness as a realm to conquer and concludes with the contemporary American environmentalists who seek to "preserve" the wilderness.
-The course makes extensive use of films and books in exploring this theme.
+Explores the ways people have lived in and thought about their natural environment in the United States.
+Begins with the colonists who thought of the wilderness as a realm to conquer and concludes with the contemporary American environmentalists who seek to "preserve" the wilderness.
+Makes extensive use of films and books in exploring this theme.

 HIST 462.
 HISTORY OF MEXICO.
 5 Credits.